Rome Neighborhoods - Where should you stay?

 Let’s talk first about the 7 hills of Rome, and then the rioni.
 Not sure what I’m talking about?
 These things are important so bear with us!

-Rome neighborhoods - map and list
+Rome neighborhoods list

 The following descriptions of Rome neighborhoods are listed in order of location (most central first), and then followed by those areas just outside the historic center.